 I seldom use Preset.
-But every once a while, I would pick a few and have some fun.
+But every once in a while, I would pick a few and have some fun.
 I am feeling less guilty to use Preset now.
-Even a Preset is used, there is still creating process involved to reach a final result.
+Even if a Preset is used, there is still creating process involved to reach a final result.
 The good news is, instead of sitting in front of the computer for hours, let someone give you a jump start and you can use the time to go out and shoot more.
 Good idea, isn’t it?

 Walking by this thistle path every day, I have always challenged myself to come up something new from this path that I have pressed my footprints on in the last 18 years.
 Nothing is new until I used one of the watercolor Preset plus a little bit of tweaking.

 Today I make up my mind to experiment with more Preset.
-It is Ok that the creating process has been initiated by someone as long as we add our own input and come up something to our satisfaction.
+It is Ok that the creating process has been initiated by someone as long as we add our own input and come up with something to our satisfaction.

 Really don’t remember how I radial-blurred the background of this picture.
-I like the red car, but not too excited about the image.
+I like the red car, but am not too excited about the image.
 Unless I am a classic car collector, I don’t want to hang it on my office wall.
 But if the image has a painterly look, and I begin to see it as a piece of artwork than I would consider to hang it.